1926 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

 Week 1: Oklahoma A&M

 On October 2, 1926, Michigan defeated Oklahoma A&M at Ferry Field by a 42–3 score.
 Bo Molenda scored two touchdown in the first quarter which also featured a blocked kick that resulted in a safety.
 Led by Benny Friedman, Michigan passed for 160 yards.

 Week 2: Michigan State

 On October 9, 1926, Michigan defeated Michigan State College by a 55–3 score.

 Week 3: Minnesota

-Michigan defeated Minnesota by a 20-0 score.
+Michigan defeated Minnesota by a 20–0 score.
 Michigan touchdowns were scored by Bo Molenda, George Rich and Louis Gilbert.
 Friedman kicked two points after touchdown.
 Gilbert's touchdown came on a 58-yard run.
 All 20 points were scored in the first half.

 Week 4: Illinois

 Michigan defeated Illinois by a 13–0 score.
 After a scoreless first quarter, Illinois drove to Michigan's 21-yard line.
 On fourth down, Illinois opted for a forward pass rather than a field goal attempt.
 Truskowski intercepted the pass on the 17-yard line.
 Michigan's first score was set up by a punt that was downed inside the one-yard line.
 Illinois was then forced to punt from behind the goal line, and Gilbert returne the ball to Illinois' 30-yard line.
-After a 14-yard gain on a pass to Gilbert, Michigan was stopped, but Friedman kicked a field goal to give Michigan a 3-0 lead at halftime.
+After a 14-yard gain on a pass to Gilbert, Michigan was stopped, but Friedman kicked a field goal to give Michigan a 3–0 lead at halftime.
 After a scoreless third quarter, Michigan scored 10 points in the fourth quarter.
 Michigan's lone touchdown was scored by Bo Molenda.
 Molenda's touchdown was set up when Lovett intercepted a pass at the Illinois 37-yard line, and Friedman completed a long pass to Oosterbaan.
 Benny Friedman added the point after touchdown and also kicked his second field goal.